w3b3d3v/kyodo-protocol-docs/docs/dao/introduction.md

 # Introduction

-Kyōdō DAO is a DAO (Decentralized Autonomous Organization) that aims to support the development of Kyōdō Protocol as a business.
-It is an open platform for proposals that are voted upon by [KYD](/tokenomics/token) token holders.
+Kyōdō DAO serves as a Decentralized Autonomous Organization (DAO) committed to promoting the growth and development of the Kyōdō Protocol as a viable business.
+The Kyōdō DAO provides an open platform for [KYD](/tokenomics/token) token holders to submit and vote on various proposals.

-Possible proposals include:
+Possible proposals may include:

-* partnerships
+* Building collaborative partnerships;
-* protocol development
+* Addressing aspects related to protocol development;
-* project investments
+* Project-based investment prospects;
-* tokenomics changes
+* Suggesting changes to tokenomics.

 ## Vision

-Our vision is a world of self-sustainable communities that deliver value for it members.
+We envision a world with self-sustaining communities that generate substantial value and benefits for their members.

 ## Mission

-To support communities to maintain a healthy business model, professionals to work in their dream jobs and companies to hire the best people at reasonable time.
+Our mission is threefold: empower communities with robust business models, help professionals land their dream jobs, and enable companies to efficiently attract top talent.

 ## Principles

-* Kyōdō DAO is not a traditional company.
-It does not have a management team or employees.
-It is a [entity](/dao/entity) whose members are the KYD token holders.
+* Kyōdō DAO differs from conventional corporate structures.
+It does not have a standard management team or workforce.
+Rather, it is an [entity](/dao/entity) of KYD token holders.
-* Kyōdō DAO is [governed](/dao/governance) by its members.
-Any member can propose partnerships, investments, or product development.
-Members will vote on whether to approve or reject these proposals.
+* Kyōdō DAO's [governance](/dao/governance) is based on a democratic model, with each member being able to propose possible partnerships, potential investments, and improvements in product development.
+The acceptance or rejection of these proposals is also determined by the vote of the members.
-* Kyōdō DAO will rely on a [service provider](/dao/service-provider) to facilitate various administrative functions.
+* While Kyōdō DAO operates independently, it does utilize a [service provider](/dao/service-provider) to manage various administrative tasks.

-_This documentation was based on_ [_BitDAO docs_](https://docs.bitdao.io)_._
+*This documentation has been inspired and modeled on [BitDAO docs](https://docs.bitdao.io).*